If you live with an autoimmune disease, you’re well aware that food can relieve pain or make it worse.

 5. Functional food smoothie

 Whole foods are always best, but there are a handful of functional food powders that help deliver a ton of antioxidants and anti-inflammatories into one drink, says Gabrielle Francis, a licensed naturopathic doctor and herbalist based in New York City.

 Powders loaded with bioflavonoids and antioxidants from sources like ginger, rosemary, and turmeric can help boost your immune system and reduce inflammation in your body.

 Other functional food powders can help heal leaky gut issues, allowing you to absorb more nutrients while keeping out the allergens and toxins that cause inflammation, Francis adds.

-Her smoothie also includes vitamins A and D. Studies show that vitamin A and D deficiencies can contribute to chronic inflammation.
+Her smoothie also includes vitamins A and D. Studies show that vitamin A and D deficiencies to chronic inflammation.

 There are a handful of more pricey ingredients in this smoothie than the budget-friendly ones above.
 But if you’ve tried other alternative remedies and they didn’t work to reduce your inflammation, then this could be a great option.

 Cod liver oil benefits

 - contains vitamins A and D, both powerful antioxidants

 - is a source of anti-inflammatory omega-3 fatty acids